Jzaroli/Weather-API_App/README.md

 ## Technical Features
 This app uses TypesScript, OOP, asynchornous programming, the openweathermap.org API to pull a weather forecast for any city in the globe.
 API information: https://openweathermap.org/
 The city name is first converted to latitude and longitutude using an initial API call, before making a second API call that converts the lat and lon to the local weather data.

-NOTE: There is partial code written in the client and server directories for a feature where the user can store their favorite cities.
-Time allowing, I will come back to this later and complete the delete city functionality as well.

 ## Credits & How to Contribute
 This was created by Johann Zaroli.
 Please contact me on GitHub at Jzaroli with any questions or requests.